ervandew/eclim/doc/content/contribute.rst

     - Point out areas of the documentation that are vague and could use elaboration.
     - Write new guides to be included in the "Guides" section of the site.
-    - Write translations.
-Eclim gets visitors from all over the world and it would be nice to be able to provide localized documentation for them.

 #.  **Bug Reports**: Some people are a bit shy about speaking up and reporting
     bugs.
 I want to urge people not to be.
 If something doesn't work, report